semrush/intergalactic/website/docs2/components/tab-line/tab-line.md

 Addons inside TabLine.Item have the same margins as addons inside the [Button](/components/button/) component.

-@table-caption Examples of addons for TabLine
+Table: Examples of addons for TabLine

 | Addon   | Appearance example        |
 | ------- | ------------------------- |